History and Legacy

-In the years since Barry first opened its doors, the campus has expanded to more than 122 acres and 17 locations throughout Florida, including seven Schools and two Colleges with numerous liberal arts and professional disciplines.
+In the years since Barry first opened its doors, the main campus has expanded to approximately 124 acres, with a Law School in Orlando and several locations throughout the state of Florida and the Bahamas.
+A comprehensive university, Barry now encompasses five Schools and two Colleges with numerous liberal arts and professional disciplines.

-Today, the Barry University community is comprised of nearly 9,000 students, served by more than 2,100 administrators, faculty members and support staff from a wide range of religious, cultural and ethnic backgrounds.
-The faculty and administration have worked closely together to serve the student population and the local community surrounding the University, where our expansion and growth have kept pace with excellence in education programs.
+Today, the Barry University community is comprised of upwards of 7,000 students served by skilled administrators, leading faculty members and dedicated support staff from a wide range of religious, cultural and ethnic backgrounds.
+The faculty and administration collaborate closely to support the student population and the local community surrounding the University, where our expansion and growth have kept pace with excellence in education programs.

 Important Dates in Barry History